-- a) We agree to scale up and achieve our respective commitments to reach existing targets of 0.7 per cent of ODA/GNI to developing countries, and at least 0.2 per cent of ODA/GNI to LDCs. - b) We appreciate countries that have set concrete and binding timeframes for achieving existing ODA targets and encourage others to do the same. - c) We commit to increase the share of ODA programmed at the country level and focused on long-term sustainable development that responds to the needs and priorities of recipient countries, including by increasing the share of budget support in ODA.
-We invite the Development Assistance Committee of the Organisation for Economic Co-operation and Development (OECD DAC) to develop an indicator to measure this commitment and to set targets for its fulfilment. - d) We commit to work with developed countries to scale up assistance for humanitarian emergencies and needs, without impacting commitments to development assistance for long-term sustainable development.
+- a) We agree to scale up and achieve our respective commitments to reach existing targets of 0.7 per cent of ODA/GNI to developing countries, and at least 0.2 per cent of ODA/GNI to LDCs a Alt Developed countries commit to scale up and fulfill their respective ODA commitments to achieve the target of 0.7% of ODA/GNI to developing countries and 0.15 to 0.20 percent of ODA/GNI to lease developed countries, prioritising grants. - b) We appreciate countries that have set concrete and binding timeframes for achieving existing ODA targets and encourage call on others to do the same. - B bis We recognise the trillions owed to developing countries in terms of unmet ODA commitments - B ter We decide to initiate a multilateral process of redefining the parameters and objectives of ODA under the auspices of the United Nations. - c) We commit to increase the share of ODA programmed at the country level and focused on long-term sustainable development that responds to the needs and priorities of recipient countries, including by increasing the share of budget support in ODA.
+We invite the Development Assistance Committee of the Organisation for Economic Co-operation and Development (OECD DAC) to develop an indicator to measure this commitment and to set targets for its fulfilment.

+d) We commit to work with developed countries to scale up assistance for humanitarian emergencies and needs, without impacting commitments to development assistance for long-term sustainable development.